Zimmerman's poison frog: Reproduction

-Researchers have found that adult R. variabilis avoid laying eggs in phytotelmas with non-familiar tadpoles but would not avoid phytotelmas with tadpoles that they have placed there themselves.
+Researchers have found that adult R. variabilis avoid laying eggs in phytotelmata with non-familiar tadpoles but would not avoid phytotelmata with tadpoles that they have placed there themselves.
 One explanation for this phenomenon is that occasionally adults would attempt to feed tadpoles with eggs.
 A piece of evidence for this is observations of egg deposition with tadpoles during the dry season, when tadpoles are developing.
-Unlike their close relatives R. imitato and R. vanzolinii, R. variabilis lay their eggs just below water level to keep the eggs moisturized, have access to oxygen, and possibly as food if placed with tadpoles.
+Unlike their close relatives R. imitator and R. vanzolinii, R. variabilis lay their eggs just below water level to keep the eggs moisturized, have access to oxygen, and possibly as food if placed with tadpoles.

 In R. variabilis, oviposition is not closely related to the home range.